debmalya/codefights/README.md

 # codefights
-Problems found in code fights.
+Coding problems to solve in code fights.